weharris/DSgarage/content/C7041 labs/12-mixed-effects.md

 2. Inspect the first few lines of data.
 Plot and treatment are self-explanatory.
 Treatment is given as a single variable with four levels (let’s stick with this approach rather than model as two variables, enclosure and fertilizer, with a 2x2 factorial design).
 Duration indicates whether the half-plots received the treatment for the full 20 years or whether the treatment was stopped (“reversed”) after 10 years.
 The variable “phen.ach” is the concentration of phenolics in yarrow.

 3. Draw a graph to illustrate the concentrations of phenolics in yarrow in the different treatment and duration categories.
-There aren’t many data points in each combination of treatment and duration levels, so a strip chart by groups is probably a better choice than a box plot by groups (see “Graphs & Tables” page of R tips).
+There aren’t many data points in each combination of treatment and duration levels, so a strip chart by groups is probably a better choice than a box plot by groups.

 4. Optional challenge question (moderately difficult): A flaw with the strip chart method is that it doesn’t indicate that data points from the same plot (adjacent half-plots) are paired.
 Can you figure out how to add line segments to connect paired points?